The Afghanistan debacle: How Bush, Obama, Trump, and Biden bamboozled the American public

 Ending the US military involvement in Afghanistan is a noble goal.
 But while it was too easy for the United States, in the wake of 9/11, to launch a forever war in the land that previously defied the British Empire, the Soviet Union, and other outsiders, extrication was never going to be smooth and cost-free.
 History doesn’t lie.
 And with no honest dialogue about the war, this brutal finish is even more shocking.

 The American public has been conned about Afghanistan for two decades by successive administrations.
 Did any of those lies do the Afghan people any good?
 That’s a tough question to answer this week.
 The 20 years of fighting did keep the Taliban at bay, and for many Afghans that was a true benefit.
 But the lies certainly were an offense against the American public and the Constitution.
-The war in Afghanistan—prosecuted in ignorance and sold with hubris and falsehoods— has been a scandal of the highest order, a fundamental violation of the national trust.
+The war in Afghanistan—prosecuted in ignorance and sold with hubris and falsehoods—has been a scandal of the highest order, a fundamental violation of the national trust.
 An awful aspect of this fiasco is that the perpetrators and protectors of the Afghanistan fraud have not been held accountable, while the Afghans now suffer.
 This is their tragedy.
 But it was built upon the profound and bipartisan malfeasance of our government.